 Alongside Buffer’s Free Plan, it also offers free trials for its more advanced tiers.
 Obviously the free plan lasts for as long as you want it to, but these free trials last for 14 days.
 It’s not the longest trial period in the world, but it’ll be enough to give you an idea of how the software works, and what features you’ll be able to benefit from.

 You can start a 14-day free trial on any tier with both Buffer Publish and Buffer Analyze.

 Ease of use is always a bit of a subjective question, but we’re comfortable saying that Buffer is a very easy piece of software to wrap your mind around.
 We tried the free trial, and found it very easy to navigate.

 Even if you’re using Buffer for half a dozen different social networking sites, they’ll all be on the sidebar, under easy-to-identify logos.
 The post queue will be easy to scroll through, and switching between things like drafted posts and analytics is very easy.

 And we’re not the only ones who think so.
 On review aggregate site Capterra, Buffer has a user score of 4.5.
 There weren’t any consistent shortcomings, with the lower scores being more anecdotal than any real failing of the software.
-However, we've scored it a bit lower due to important aspects that are entirely absent from the software, like engagement features.

 If you do get lost or something goes wrong, Buffer prides itself on its cheerful and friendly customer service.
 And the more you spend, the more intimate this service becomes, as Publish Business customers are able to access live chat support.
 But don’t worry – even if you don’t want to go all the way up to this tier, you can still email them and they’ll reply promptly.